 Great KPIs for a manufacturing facility include incident response time, the number of documented security breaches per quarter, and the percentage of completed patrols.
 You can also track metrics like the reduction in inventory shrinkage or the number of unauthorized access attempts blocked.
 These figures give you a tangible way to assess your mobile security patrol and on-site teams, helping you make data-driven decisions for future security investments.

-Performing Regular Security Audits
+Why Regular Security Audits Are Non-Negotiable

 A security audit is like a comprehensive health check-up for your facility’s safety measures.
 It’s a systematic review designed to find weak spots before someone else does.
 A thorough audit goes beyond a simple walkthrough; it’s a deep analysis of your entire security ecosystem.
 You should regularly conduct risk assessments to identify vulnerabilities in physical barriers like fences and lighting, as well as in your operational processes and data protection protocols.